History of the Jews in Serbia: Kingdom of Serbia

 In 1879, the "Serbian-Jewish Singer Society" was founded in Belgrade to encourage Serbian-Jewish interaction and friendship.
 During World War I and World War II the choir was not allowed to perform.
-It was renamed "Baruch Brothers Choir" in 1950 and is one of the oldest Jewish choirs in the world still in existence.
+It was renamed the "Baruch Brothers Choir" in 1950 and is one of the oldest Jewish choirs in the world still in existence.
 The choir remains a symbol of community unification, although only 20% of the choir members are actually Jewish due to the dwindling Jewish population in the country (in World War II, half of the Jewish population of Serbia was killed).
-By 1912, the Jewish community of Kingdom of Serbia stood at 5,000.
+By 1912, the Jewish community of the Kingdom of Serbia stood at 5,000.

 The waxing and waning of the fortunes of the Jewish community according to the ruler continued to the end of the 19th century, when the Serbian parliament lifted all anti-Jewish restrictions in 1889.

 Serbian-Jewish relations reached a high degree of cooperation during World War I, when Jews and Serbs fought side by side against the Central Powers.
 Some 132 Jews died in the Balkan Wars and World War I and in their honour a monument to them was erected in Belgrade at the Jewish Sephardic cemetery.

-Jews in modern-day North Macedonia got their full citizen rights for the first time when the region became a part of Kingdom of Serbia.
+Jews in modern-day North Macedonia got their full citizen rights for the first time when the region became a part of the Kingdom of Serbia.